andrewdalex/Adaboost/Readme.txt

 		2. Ouputs
 			-the gradient of the error function at a given set of coefficients W
 				- (D+1)x1 vector
+				-Multiply this by the weights from adaboost to account for weighted data

 		3. Design
+			a.
+Calculate predicted values Y = Sigmoid(design_matrix * W)
+			b.
+Gradient_Error = sum(above value * design(row,:))
-			implements formula (2)
+				-Phi(Xn) is active if the point misclassified, 0 else implements formula (2)

 	C. Sigmoid